 The women were polled again after giving birth.
 Each one reported her mental outlook, including symptoms of depression and cognitive responses to emotions both positive and negative, at 12 weeks after delivery and again at week 24.

 The results of the survey proved surprising.
-Roughly 8% of the mothers exhibited symptoms of postpartum depression but their responses to positive emotions versus the negative was not what the research team expected:
+Roughly 8% of the mothers exhibited symptoms of postpartum depression but their responses to positive emotions versus the negative were not what the research team expected:

 - Women who dwelled on negative feelings, a symptom known as depressive rumination, was not as closely associated with postpartum depression as anticipated.